Nearly all cases of COPD can be prevented. Practice these preventive measures to reduce your risk of developing COPD.

 Almost all COPD cases are caused by cigarette smoking.
 Never smoking, or quitting if you already smoke, are the single most important steps you can take to reduce your risk of developing COPD.
 This preventive measure is particularly important if you have family members who developed COPD at a young age (in their 30s or 40s).

-Avoid exposure to: Secondhand smokeDustFumesBiomass smoke (such as smoke from burning wood, charcoal, crop residue)
+Try to avoid or limit exposure to: Secondhand smokeDustFumesBiomass smoke (such as smoke from burning wood, charcoal, crop residue)

 Be aware of air pollution alerts.
 Avoid outdoor activities when air quality is particularly poor.
 Do not exercise in areas where levels of car exhaust are high.